Andrea Weiss, M.S.

-Felicia Keith is a second year graduate student who graduated with a B.A. in Psychology and Social Behavior and Criminology, Law and Society from University of California, Irvine.
+Felicia Keith is a third year graduate student who graduated with a B.A. in Psychology and Social Behavior and Criminology, Law and Society from University of California, Irvine.
 She has over five years of research experience in psychology and law, with a focus on prediction of violent behavior in individuals with mental illness.
-She has presented research at the American Psychology and Law Conference in Vancouver, Canada and has been published in Psychiatric Services.
+She has presented research at multiple conferences both OCONUS and CONUS and has been published in Psychiatric Services.
 After she graduated, she continued her work at UC Irvine and was an integral member on a team who investigated the validity of a major assessment tool used by the California Department of Corrections and Rehabilitation: Division of Juvenile Justice.
 She commissioned as a 2d Lt in 2012 for the US Air Force and graduated #1 at officer training held in Montgomery, AL. Currently she is working in tandem with a post-doc at the University of South Florida examining the construct validity of the current conceptualization of psychopathy.
 In addition she is working with Dr. Krantz on the completion of the BETRHEART project and exploring the link between anger, cytokines and adverse heart failure outcomes.
-She begins her practicum work at Andrews Air Force Base in the summer of 2013.

 Catherine Ware, M.A.